Skip to main content

 Integrate Africa’s rich geological heritage into the UNESCO Global Geoparks Network: promoting the concept and building capacity for local communities and site managers

-The Geopark concept was defined in the 90s with the main target to protect and promote Earth heritage sites through the sustainable development.
-The Global Geoparks Network (GGN), established from 2004, operates as an international platform for cooperation among Geoparks around the world.
-The GGN includes 161 sites in 44 countries working to protect Geological heritage and promote local sustainable development.
-Despite the potential, Africa only has one UNESCO Global Geopark Ngorongoro-Lengai in Tanzania.
+The Geopark concept was defined in the 90s with the main target to protect and promote Earth heritage sites through sustainable development.
+The Global Geoparks Network (GGN), established in 2004, operates as an international platform for cooperation among Geoparks around the world.
+The GGN includes 229 sites in 50 countries working to protect Geological heritage and promote local sustainable development.
+Despite the potential, Africa only has 2 UNESCO Global Geoparks, Ngorongoro-Lengai in Tanzania and M'Goun in Morocco.
 The benefits offered by UNESCO Global Geoparks are undeniable, in particular through civic and scientific education.
+The Ngorongoro-Lengai UNESCO Geopark was designated in 2018 by UNESCO.
 Even during the COVID-19 pandemic, the operation of Geoparks with partnerships and cooperation was able to support its communities.

 UNESCO news on UGGp: https://en.unesco.org/news/unesco-global-geoparks-continue-supporting-communities-during-covid-19-pandemic